pelmers/metroid-prime-react-components/README.md

 the story.
 It's a great read on *Prime*'s design!

-In this project I'm playing around with some front-end work by implementing parts of the game's helmet HUD UI.
+In this project I'm playing around with some front-end work by implementing parts of the game's helmet HUD UI as react.js components.

 It's work in progress!
 I know I've cut some corners here, and some of the items don't quite align perfectly.